InseeFrLab/helm-charts-datascience/README.md

 # Helm charts Datascience

-This collection of Helm Charts is tailored for datascientists.
+This collection of Helm Charts is tailored for datascientists !
 It is primarly designed to work with [Onyxia](https://github.com/inseefrlab/onyxia) but also works as a standalone Helm repository.
 See the other repository ([Helm charts](https://github.com/inseefrlab/helm-charts)) for infrastructure focused charts.